U.S. says no timeline for Syria withdrawal as fighting continues

 “We’re hitting the hell out of them, the ISIS people,” Trump said, using an acronym to refer to Islamic State, adding “we’re down to final blows.”

-In a separate statement on Friday, the U.S.-led coalition said it carried out 469 strikes in Syria between Dec.
+Separately on Friday, the U.S.-led coalition said it carried out 469 strikes in Syria between Dec.
 16 and Dec.
-29, which destroyed nearly 300 fighting positions, more than 150 staging areas, and a number of supply routes, oil lubricant storage facilities and equipment.
+29 which destroyed nearly 300 fighting positions, more than 150 staging areas, and a number of supply routes, oil lubricant storage facilities and equipment.

 Aaron Stein, the Middle East program director at the Foreign Policy Research Institute, said Islamic State retained control of just a “sprinkle of villages” near the Euphrates river.